-MSc, Epidemiology, University of London School of Hygience and Tropical Medicine; PhD, Epidemiology, University of Hong Kong; MD, Shanxi Medical University
+MD, Shanxi Medical University; MSc in Epidemiology, The University of London School of Hygiene and Tropical Medicine; PhD in Epidemiology, The University of Hong Kong; and Postdoctoral Fellow, The University of Aransas for Medical Sciences

-Dr. Longjian Liu is an associate professor and has worked in the Department of Epidemiology & Biostatistics, Drexel University School of Public Health since 2005.
-Prior to joining Drexel, Dr. Liu had extensive training, teaching and research experience in leading universities of China, the United Kingdom, Japan, and in the University of Arkansas for Medical Sciences, AR.
+Dr. Longjian Liu is an associate professor of Epidemiology & Biostatistics, and the Interim Chair of the Department of Environmental and Occupational Health at Drexel University School of Public Health.
+Prior to joining Drexel, Dr. Liu had training, teaching and research experience in leading universities of China, the United Kingdom, Japan, and the United States.
+Dr. Liu is a Fellow of the American Heart Association (FAHA).

 Dr. Liu teaches Cardiovascular Disease Epidemiology and Prevention, and Epidemiology for Public Health Practice.
 Dr. Liu also led the course design and taught the online course, entitled “Certificate in Epidemiology and Biostatistics Principles and Methods for Public Health in the 21st Century”.
 Dr. Liu coauthored the chapter of Cardiovascular Disease Epidemiology for an APHA-published text entitled Chronic Disease Epidemiology and Control (3rd Ed., 2010).
 Dr. Liu’s teaching philosophy is Students First!

-Dr. Liu’s research has focused on epidemiology of cardiovascular disease, metabolic disorders, nutrition, aging and global health.
-Dr. Liu has worked for several regional, national and international studies, and has had more than 60 articles published in peer-reviewed journals.
-The key theories applied in Dr. Liu’s studies are the integrated ecological models, chronic care model and disease being unequally (not-randomly) distributed in population.
-The overarching goal of his research is to translate social and biological finings to practical application of control of disease and risk factors.
-Three integrated themes are included in his research activities:
+Dr. Liu’s research has focused on epidemiology of cardiovascular disease, diabetes mellitus, premature death, aging and diseases (cognitive and neurodegenerative disorders), and risk factors related to environmental pollution, toxicology, serum biomarkers (lipids and nutrients), medications, drug resistance, and environmental - drug interactions on disease control and prevention.
+Dr. Liu has research experience in working with several regional, national and international studies.
+He has over 60 articles published in peer-reviewed journals, with a total Impact Factor score more than 160.
+The key theories applied in his research are the integrated ecological models, chronic care model and disease preventable models.
+The overarching goal of his research is to translate research finding to health policy and practice of disease prevention.
+Four integrated themes are included in his research activities:

-(3).
-Global health.
-Dr. Liu has involved in the World Health Organization - Cardiovascular Disease and Alimentary Comparison (WHO-CARDIAC) Study, the WHO – World Health Surveys, and the Study on Global Ageing and Adult Health (SAGE).
-The goal of these studies is to examine health inequality and prevention of non-communicable disease cross nations.
+(1).
+Environmental Risk Factors of Cardiovascular Disease and Urban Health: Dr. Liu has involved in the World Health Organization (WHO) - Cardiovascular Disease and Alimentary Comparison (WHO-CARDIAC) Study, the WHO – World Health Surveys (WHS), and the Study on Global Ageing and Adult Health (SAGE).
+The goal of these studies is to examine environmental risk factors (built environmental, air pollution, healthcare system) and lifestyle-related risk factors for hypertension, heart disease, stroke and diabetes mellitus across nations.
+Dr. Liu is the Principal Investigator of Drexel (US) - SARI (China) research and Education project on Climate Change, Energy, Low-Carbon, and Urban Health Technology.

 - Longitudinal data analysis